gregcope/piboatmon/README.md

 The production system is different and based on

-* SIM900 Modem, smaller, better antenna
+* SIM800 or SIM900 or equiv Modem with a smaller, better antenna, as these are smaller, simpler (no usbswitch) and use less power
 * Raspberry Pi A+, smaller, lower power
-* External GPS antenna so that we get a better fix
+* External GPS antenna so that we can get a better fix

 Configuration
 -------------